iliana/blaseball-archive-scripts/README.md

 | PlayoffMatchup | Stream: `.value.games.postseason.allMatchups[]` |
 | Tournament | Stream: `.value.games.tournament` |
 | (not yet in Chronicler) | `/database/feed/global` |

-(Some earlier archived events have other `/database/feed/*` endpoints.
-These should be treated as if they came from `/database/feed/global`.)